PUBLIC SPEAKING AND PRESENTATION SKILLS TRAINING CLASS

 In Module Three, you will learn to organize the presentation with tips on making organization easy.
 You will review the most common organizational methods, such as problem/solution, classifying and categorizing, chronological, spatial, causal, and topical.

 If there is one thing less appealing than giving a public talk, it’s giving a bad one.
 If you haven’t prepared your speech, don’t have high expectations.
 Experience shows giving a speech without prior preparation often fails to impress.

-A well-structured and interesting speech combined with the expression of passion and interest in the subject makes the whole experience easier and even enjoyable.
-Delivering a speech you have written means you will control expressions, examples, and conclusions.
+A well-structured and interesting speech combined with the expression of passion and interest in the subject makes the whole experience easier and even more enjoyable.
+Delivering a written speech means you will control expressions, examples, and conclusions.